maxime-delobel/maxime-delobel.github.io/_posts/2025-07-04-HTB-TwoMillion.md

 02MPQ-9WAME-CY8K9-5C8D6
 </pre>

 <p>This output looks a lot like an invite code so let's try it.
-Indeed, we have logged in and succesfully hacked our way into HTB!</p>
+Indeed, we have logged in and successfully hacked our way into HTB!</p>

 <h2>Step 4: Elevation of user rights to admin</h2>